 Mobilizing the Public: Provide compelling information and opportunities for action to our members and the general public.
 This will be a critical component of winning our conservation campaigns.

 Fundraising: Write grant proposals, build relationships with foundation staff, and meet with major donors, all to bring more resources to our campaigns.
 Work with our citizen outreach and on-line staff to build and develop a strong membership base to sustain our work.

 Recruiting and Developing Staff: Recruit new staff, new interns and new volunteers to increase our impact and build more power.
 Oversee all staff on the Conservation America Program team, develop and implement work plans, and provide training and leadership development opportunities.

-Environment America is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, disability, pregnancy, sexual orientation, gender identity or veteran status.
+Environment America is an equal opportunity employer and will not discriminate against any employee or applicant for employment on the basis of race, color, national or ethnic origin, religion, sex, age, disability, pregnancy, sexual orientation, gender identity, or veteran status.